Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been chosen as underdogs in 15 games this year and have walked away with the win four times (26.7%) in those games.
+- The Twins have come away with five wins in the 16 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 4-6, a 40% win rate, when it's set as an underdog of +105 or more by bookmakers this season.
+- Minnesota has a record of 2-2 when it's set as an underdog of +125 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Twins have a 48.8% chance of walking away with the win.
+- The Twins have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Games involving Minnesota have gone over the total set by sportsbooks in 20 of 45 chances this season.
+- Minnesota and its opponents have hit the over in 20 of its 46 games with a total this season.

 - The Twins have played just one game with a spread this season and did not cover in that contest.